iPad 8 LTE Battery Replacement

 Step 43

-- Grab your trusty spudger and use its flat end to gently pry up and disconnect those two digitizer cable press connectors.
-You're doing great!
+- Hey, grab the flat end of your spudger and gently pry up to disconnect those two digitizer cable press connectors.

 Tools Used